- Education and Science»

 The Democrats thought Al Gore won the presidency, as was erroneously reported by network broadcasters, while the Republicans held on to faith that George W. Bush would be the next president.

-Over several days, voting ballots in Florida were recounted by hand, one by one, to confirm that George W. Bush was indeed the 43rd President of the United States.
+Over several days, voting ballots in Florida were recounted by hand, one by one, to confirm that George W. Bush had indeed been elected the 43rd President of the United States.

 4. Flubbed Speeches by Politicians